- Coronavirus (COVID-19)

 - Covid-19: Hub Privacy Notice

-Please note: Brompton, Kensal and Notting Hill Gate libraries are still closed.
+There will be no access to other areas of the libraries including study spaces during this time.
+Brompton, Kensal and Notting Hill Gate libraries are still closed.

 What safety measures will be in place?

-- perspex screens at enquiry desks
+Perspex screens at select-and-collect enquiry desks

-- limit on visitor numbers at any one time, with a clicker ensuring a safe number of visitors are inside at any given time.
+Limit on visitor numbers at any one time, with a clicker ensuring a safe number of visitors are inside at any given time.

 All visitors, apart from children under 11 and those who have reasonable cause should wear a face mask, scarf or other covering.
 Not all exemptions are visible, so please be understanding of other library visitors.